ArmaanMohar/CourseRegistrationSystem-2.0/README.md

     *******************************NOTE: Server must be initialized before running client**********************************************************************************

-To log in as an admin-> username: addy
+To log in as an admin-> "username:" addy
                           userID: 23
                           password: pop